10bit display support

 I guess 8 bit quantization is faster, but it would be great to have an option to use the bit depth of the X server for quantization.
 If I set the X-server to 30bit color depth (10 bit per channel), darktable should profit from it.

-#1 Updated by Pascal de Bruijn about 3 years ago
+#1 Updated by Pascal de Bruijn over 3 years ago

 - Target version changed from Candidate for next major release to Future